-- Seven Wichita-area offices are open for lobby service.
+- Eight Wichita-area offices are open for lobby service.

-- Our Revolutsia office will open Interactive Banking service only on June 15.
+- Our Revolutsia office is open for Interactive Banking service only.

 - Our Overland Park office is open for lobby service.